By Guest Blogger Suzy Fielders

 There are also tons of live shows, shops and food options throughout the park.
 This would make a great day trip before the kids start back school; however, after August 17 the park is only open on weekends & Labor Day.
 One other things that I know as a mom I loved at the park was the abundance of photo opportunities backdrops like fake horses, teepees, covered wagons and a prison cell.
 That’s right you can get a picture of your kids behind bars!

-Another time to visit would be for those that like spooky fun as from September 25 through October 31 the park is open for the Ghost Train Halloween Festival from 7:30 to 11:30 at night.
+Another time to visit would be for those that like spooky fun!
+In the fall, the park is open for the Ghost Train Halloween Festival.
 In addition to riding the Ghost Train there is also a haunted house and creepy carnival.
-This Tweetsie Ghost Train Map not only shows where everything is but provides a great key for what games, rides and activities fit certain ages.

-For more information on the park or to purchase tickets visit their website: http://tweetsie.com/.
+For more information on the park or to purchase tickets visit their website: tweetsie.com.